Un opéra modeste by Myriam Pruvot: from stage to podcast

 Temporal palimpsest

-"I wanted to show the emergence of a sung narrative, which is born from a lullaby, from a humming, from new language arrangements.
-Throughout the acts, performers and electronics sing a song of consolation, which we do not know if it comes to us from ancient, present or future times.
-In terms of influences, Myriam Pruvot summons the New Yorker Meredith Monk, whose audacity in terms of vocal innovations and treatment of the voice she admires.
-Another figure who also influences Un opéra modeste is Guillaume de Machaut, master of medieval polyphony.
-"The relationship to time that irrigates all medieval poetics has fascinated me for years.
-When one hears the polyphonies of Guillaume de Machaut, one remains undecided for a few moments, time is as if suspended: is this music from very ancient times?
+"I wanted to show the emergence of a sung narrative, born of a lullaby, a humming, new language arrangements."
+Over the course of the acts, performers and electronics sing a song of consolation, which we don't know if it comes from ancient, present or future times.
+Myriam Pruvot's influences include New Yorker Meredith Monk, whose bold vocal innovations and treatment of the voice she admires.
+Guillaume de Machaut, master of medieval polyphony, is another figure who also influenced Un opéra modeste.
+"The relationship with time that permeates all medieval poetics has fascinated me for years.
+When you hear the polyphonies of Guillaume de Machaut, you're left for a few moments undecided, time suspended: is this music from very ancient times?
 Or a terribly modern page, composed today?
 I like this floating, this ambiguity.

 Children's voices

-Albi, Geneva, Paris, Brussels, Marseille... " The play is always performed in situ.
-The play is always performed in situ, insists Myriam Pruvot.
-We rethink the scenic space according to the place; there is an important place given to improvisation.
-Nothing is set in stone; what is written must remain alive, flexible.
+Albi, Geneva, Paris, Brussels, Marseille ?
+The play is always performed in situ," insists Myriam Pruvot.
+We rethink the scenic space to suit the location, and there's plenty of room for improvisation.
+Nothing is set in stone; what is written must remain alive and flexible.
 The very DNA ofUn opéra modeste lies in this art of metamorphosis.

-The proof: the work has undergone a new transformation since Myriam Pruvot has just finalized a podcast version of her piece.
+The proof: the work is undergoing a new mutation, as Myriam Pruvot has just finalized a podcast version of her piece.
 "This podcast version of the opera comes after the stage version, but it was actually the starting point of the project!
-To fit her new form, this new medium, 100% virtual and radio, Myriam Pruvot has made several changes and not the least: the piece is now sung by ... children's voices!
+To fit in with this new form, this new medium, 100% virtual and radio-based, Myriam Pruvot has made a number of changes, not the least of which is that the piece is now sung by... children's voices!
 It was actually my first idea," she explains.
-I was thinking of children's voices, that's what the adjective 'modest' refers to.
-The children's voices now intertwine with those of adults in the podcast version.
-"The adjective modest refers both to the modest and to the "minor", as a mode and social status of children," Myriam Pruvot points out.
+I was thinking of children's voices, which is what the adjective 'modest' refers to.
+Children's voices are now interwoven with those of adults in the podcast version.
+"The adjective 'modest' refers to both the modest and the 'minor', as a mode and social status of children," Myriam Pruvot points out.

 "The question of duration, temporality and narration is posed differently in a podcast version," explains the composer.
-So this opera, which looks like a lullaby, is coming back soon, but sung by children... for adults?
-A distant but real wink, for those who want to see it, to the ardent commitment of teenagers and pre-teens in the current climate crisis ...
-The podcast, which will be released next January on the site of the RTBF and then on podcast platforms, including that of the ACSR, Radiola, will also have another name: Onda & Storia, title which means the wave and the story in reference to a work of philosophy, The fire and the story of Giorgio Agamben.
+So this lullaby-like opera is back soon, but sung by children... for adults?
+The podcast, which will be released next January on the RTBF website and then on podcast platforms, including the ACSR's Radiola, will also have another name: Onda & Storia, a title which means wave and narrative, in reference to a work of philosophy, Le feu et le récit by Giorgio Agamben.

 Suzanne Gervais